MetacoSA/metaco-net-client/README.md

 [Metaco](https://metaco.com) REST API provides a set of services to integrate Metaco into third-party applications.
 It offers trading and payment facilities as well as wallet management features.

 Our .NET Client implements every single functionality of the API.
-You can find a detailed documentation here : [API Documentation](http://docs.metaco.apiary.io/), and the javadoc here : [JavaDoc](http://metacosa.github.io/metaco-net-client/)
+You can find a detailed documentation here : [API Documentation](http://docs.metaco.apiary.io/).

 Installation
 ----------------------------------------------